syscoin/latticefold/crates/latticefold-plus/WE_LOCK_WELL_FORMEDNESS_ZK.md

 - The decapper is local (no external decryption oracle).
 - We intentionally publish **no per-lock MAC/tag** (to avoid a per-lock verification oracle).
 - We are not trying to prove “best possible” confidentiality here; only **non-bricking decappability**.
+- At arming/ceremony time, the final WE witness is typically **not** available yet.
+This well-formedness proof is checked now so that later, **if** a valid WE proof stream \( \pi \) is provided for the bound statement, decapsulation succeeds.
 - A malicious armer can always DoS by not publishing, or by publishing invalid proofs.
 This statement only says: **if** the well-formedness proof verifies, the artifact is decapsulatable.